gtiosclub/bootcamp-mini-challenges/Week_Two/Session_One/README.md

 2. Add the number `6` to the array and print the updated array.
 3. Remove the first element and print the updated array.

-Make sure to stage your answer and commit it to Github!
+Make sure to sta your answer and commit it to Github!

 ### Task 2:
 1. Create a `dictionary` with keys as `student names` and values as their `grades`: ["John": 90, "Jane": 85, "Jake": 88].